pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.24

+September 12, 2024

+- Just a small fix on the machine details screen, as well as a couple minor tweaks.

 ### 5.3.23

 August 27, 2024